webhookrelay/jenkins-with-github-branch-source-plugin/README.md

   openssl pkcs8 -topk8 -inform PEM -outform PEM -in key-in-your-downloads-folder.pem -out converted-github-app.pem -nocrypt
   ```

-8. Install the GitHub app: from the install app section of newly created app, install the app to your organization.
+8. **IMPORTANT!** Install the GitHub app: from the install app section of newly created app, install the app to your organization.

 9. From the Jenkins main page click 'Credentials', pick your credentials storage (normally 'global') and click 'Add credentials'.
 Fill out the form:
   - Kind: GitHub app